CinemaScore: Rating

+CinemaScore pollster Dede Gilmore reported the trend in 1993, "Most movies get easily a B-plus.
+I think people come wanting the entertainment.
+They have high expectations.
+They're more lenient with their grades.
+But as (moviegoers) do it more and more, they get to be stronger critics".
+In 1993, films that were graded with an A included Scent of a Woman, A Few Good Men and Falling Down.
+Films graded with a B included Sommersby and Untamed Heart.
+A C-grade film for the year was Body of Evidence.
 As opening-night audiences are presumably more enthusiastic about a film than ordinary patrons, a "C" grade from them is – according to the Los Angeles Times – "bad news, the equivalent of a failing grade".
 According to Ed Mintz, "A's generally are good, B's generally are shaky, and C's are terrible.
 D's and F's, they shouldn't have made the movie, or they promoted it funny and the absolute wrong crowd got into it".
 Horror films consistently score lower; The Conjuring's "A−" was the first time a horror film scored better than "B+".
 CinemaScore's Harold Mintz said that "An F in a horror film is equivalent to a B− in a comedy".

 An "A+" typically predicts a successful box office.
 From 1982 to August 2011, only 52 films (about two a year) received the top grade, including seven Academy Award for Best Picture winners.
 From 2000 to January 2020, there were 53 movies with "A+".
 As of 15 July 2020, about 90 films have received "A+".

 From 2004 to 2014, those rated "A+" and "A" had multiples of 4.8 and 3.6, respectively, while C-rated films' total revenue was 2.5 times their opening weekend.
 Ed Mintz cited Leonardo DiCaprio and Tom Cruise as the "two stars, it doesn't matter how bad the film is, they can pull (the projections) up".
 (DiCaprio's Shutter Island had a 3.1 revenue multiple despite a "C+" grade, and Cruise's Vanilla Sky had a 4 multiple with a "D" grade.)